-Hands and face together…
+- hands and face

 Other ways to get coverage

 Shoot plenty of details, or shots of another part of the scene.
-You can add these to cover edits that don’t match well.
+You can add these as cutaways to cover edits that don’t match well.
 Use a variety of camera angles: birdseye shots and low angle shots as well as eye level.

 Film a master shot